 Research shows that employees do want to make a difference at work.
 Increasingly, they want more meaning and fulfillment from their job.
 A manager or supervisor motivates staff members by getting them involved and committed to the tasks that need to be done, not by forcing them.
 You can use the natural desire of people to make a difference at work and mould it into focused activity.

-To help you with this, you can apply the following time-tested formula for motivating people: VIP – Validation, Information, and Participation.
+To help you with this, you can apply the following time-tested formula for motivating people: VIP – Validation, Information, Participation.
 Here’s a quick break-down:

 - Respect for employees as people